Women in the Beef Community

 Lisa didn't grow up on a farm, but she spends nearly every day marketing cattle at Rockingham Livestock.
 She's also the first woman representative on the Feeder (cattle) Council.

 Karen isn't involved in raising beef, but she represents the beef community as an active Team Beef member from Hampton, VA.
 She incorporates beef into her training program for races of over 50 miles!

 Rosalea grew up on a beef cattle, sheep, and turkey farm in Augusta County, Virginia.
 Now she raises two daughters while managing a retail market with fresh beef from her family's branded beef program.

-Lynda grew up on a dairy farm in California, and married into the oldest beef cattle farm in America, Stuart Land & Cattle in Rosedale, VA, where she manages over 16,000 acres.
+Lynda grew up on a dairy farm in California, and married into the oldest beef cattle farm in America, Stuart Land & Cattle in Rosedale, VA, where she managed over 16,000 acres until retiring in 2018.

 Madison Slaven grew up on a beef farm in Weyers Cave where her passion for the industry led her to studying Animal Science at Virginia Tech to a career in the meat industry at Cargill Foods.